A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Proof of Propositions

 We claim that in the lower-right horizontal map above, the restriction map to $\{I_Z\}$, is an isomorphism.
-We recall the following two facts. \begin{itemize} \item Nil-invariance of $HP^*$ shown by Goodwillie \cite{Goo} (see also the reformulation in \cite{Park2}): for any derived stack $\textbf{M}$ over $\calB$, the restriction map to the reduced part of the classical truncation:
+Recall the following two facts. \begin{itemize} \item Nil-invariance of $HP^*$ shown by Goodwillie \cite{Goo}: for any derived stack $\textbf{M}$ over $\calB$, the restriction map to the reduced part of the classical truncation:

 is an isomorphism.

 \item The isomorphism between $HP^*$ and the singular cohomology \cite[Thm.~2.2]{Emm} \& \cite[pp.~89,~Thm.~IV.~1.1]{Har}: for any $\C$-scheme $M_b$, we have a canonical isomorphism

 where $M_b(\C)$ is the associated analytic space of $M_b$. \end{itemize} Combining \eqref{rest map of hp} and \eqref{sevel coh iso}, we have